-When a user interacts with a digital advisor, their message should be simple, clear and provide enough information to reach a desirable outcome.
+When a user interacts with a virtual agent, their message should be simple, clear and provide enough information to reach a desirable outcome.

 This is, of course, hardly ever the case.
 Typical chat messages can often contain everything from typos and spelling mistakes to multiple different questions within the same sentence, proving impossible for ordinary chatbots to parse.

 In such cases, the onus sits squarely on the technology to arrive at an outcome that doesn’t frustrate the customer with incorrect information or, worse yet, throws up a dreaded “I’m sorry, I don’t understand” response.
 Conversational AI is designed with the express purpose of avoiding these pitfalls.
 By being able to understand a sentence in its entirety, even if it contains multiple customer intents, conversational AI can generate intelligent responses that are better at meeting the end user's needs.

 In this article, we will look at how conversational AI is able to provide accurate responses based on a greater overall understanding of a customer’s query.